MarionBaussart/holbertonschool-machine_learning/supervised_learning/0x01-classification/README.md

     - m is the number of examples
 - classes is the maximum number of classes found in Y
 - Returns: a one-hot encoding of Y with shape (classes, m), or None on failure

+## 25. One-Hot Decode
+Write a function def one_hot_decode(one_hot): that converts a one-hot matrix into a vector of labels:

+- one_hot is a one-hot encoded numpy.ndarray with shape (classes, m)
+    - classes is the maximum number of classes
+    - m is the number of examples
+- Returns: a numpy.ndarray with shape (m, ) containing the numeric labels for each example, or None on failure